jheg/jheg.github.io/_posts/2014-09-03-tic-tac-toe-pt2.markdown

 <h3>Thanks:</h3>
-Brandon at Tealeaf for reading and running my code and making suggestions for improvement.
+Albert and Brandon at Tealeaf for reading and running my code and making suggestions for improvement.
 Hanmac, tobiasvl, jhass, shevy & workmad3 and the #ruby irc channel in general for always being on hand to help out without ever seeming to want anything in return.